 *New Jersey Residents: Element utilizes the ERI collection network in the State of New Jersey.
-For New Jersey Consumers who are not physically able to travel to a collection site without assistance and/or not physically able to lift and move heavy (50 pounds in weight or heavier) or unwieldy covered electronic devices, Element provides pick up service at no cost.
+For New Jersey consumers who are not physically able to travel to a collection site without assistance and not physically able to lift and move heavy (50 pounds in weight or heavier) or unwieldy covered electronic devices, Element provides pick up service at no cost.
 Please call ERI at 800-572-5300.
-Consumers can also find additional information by visiting the NJ Department of Environmental Protection’s website.
+Consumers can also find additional information by visiting the N.J.
+Department of Environmental Protection’s website.

 **As part of Virginia’s Computer Recovery and Recycling Act, manufacturers are required to post annual recycling performance and compliance assurance reports on their websites.
 Element’s annual report is provided in the link.